mooreCS65/mooreCS65.github.io/syllabus.md

 by having a discussion around the reading and your reflections.

 ### Assignments (20%):
-There will be three assignments totaling 30% of your final grade (10% each).
+There will be 4 assignments totaling 20% of your final grade (5% each).
 These assignments will give you a chance to practice the skills you've learned in class.

 ### Project (40%):
 You will participate in a semester long project in which you will design, implement, and evaluate a user interface.
 User interface design is an iterative process,